 To pass, you must score A1 or higher in your IELTS exam.
 However, you may also be exempt from the exam is you have a degree that was taught in English.

 When you apply for your Spouse Visa, the waiting time to hear a verdict on your case can vary.
 If you are applying from outside the UK, it may take longer due to postal services.

-Generally speaking, you should receive a result on your application within 12 weeks.
+Generally speaking, you should receive a result on your application within three months.

 However, if there are any discrepancies in your application, it may take longer for the immigration officer to make a verdict on your case.
 You may be required to submit new documents which can add time onto your case.

 If you need an urgent decision, it is best to apply for a Premium Service which aims to process your Spouse Visa in a two-week timeframe.